|

 to pass if the opponent opens in one of your four card

-suits and then double if they find a fit in your singleton
+suits and then double later if they find a fit in your singleton

 suit.